 Before you start, it’s essential to understand progressive overload.

-The key to strength gains and the primary way to consistently improve is to gradually increase weights, repetitions, or intensity, challenging your muscles more each time.
+The key to your gains and the primary way to consistently improve is to gradually increase weights, repetitions, or intensity, challenging your muscles more each time.

 Muscles will then adapt, growing bigger and stronger over time.
 This approach helps prevent plateaus and enhances overall performance.

-Push, Pull and Legs training split (PPL), for Tradies
+Push, Pull and Legs training split (PPL), for Trades

-There are many types of training splits, but a Push, Pull, and Legs (PPL) training split is a good workout for tradies and an easy one to learn.
+There are many types of training splits, but a Push, Pull, and Legs (PPL) training split is a good one for tradies and an easy one to learn.

 This workout structure targets all major muscle groups while ensuring proper recovery between sessions.